-A couple weeks ago I was researching cool places to go in LA and stumbled upon The Donut Hole of La Puente.
-My sister is a huge fan of donuts so naturally I had to check it out and see if it was as awesome as the pictures made it seem.
-It is not everyday that you see a huge donut that you can actually drive thru.
-So last night we made the trip to La Puente, about 25 minutes from LA and gave The Donut Hole a try.
+A couple of weeks ago, I was researching cool places to go in LA and stumbled upon The Donut Hole of La Puente.
+My sister is a huge fan of donuts, so naturally, I had to check it out and see if it was as impressive as the pictures made it seem.
+It is not every day that you see a colossal donut that you can drive through.
+So last night, we made the trip to La Puente, about 25 minutes from LA, and gave The Donut Hole a try.

-Luckily The Donut Hole of La Puente is open 24 hours so when we arrived around 9 we had no problem getting a donut.
-It is about 10 minutes off the freeway in a slightly random location but it does not disappoint.
+Luckily The Donut Hole of La Puente is open 24 hours, so when we arrived around 9 PM we had no problem getting a donut.
+It is about 10 minutes off the freeway in a slightly random location, but it does not disappoint.

-On to the donuts, they were the weakest part of The Donut Hole experience.
-The place itself had around 12 different kinds of donuts and they were the normal type of donuts found at any shop.
-There was nothing of any real excitement just apple fritters, old-fashioned, etc. This doesn’t detract from the experience to much but you would think that a place with such a potential draw would have better donuts.
-At least the cost of donuts were cheap, it was less then three dollars for four of them.
+Now, on to the donuts, which were the weakest part of The Donut Hole experience.
+The place itself had around 12 different kinds of donuts, and they were the normal type of donuts found at any shop.
+There was nothing of any real excitement, just apple fritters, old-fashioned, etc. This doesn’t detract from the experience too much, but you would think that a place with such a potential draw would have better donuts.
+At least the cost of donuts was cheap; it was less than three dollars for four of them.

-Regardless I would suggest you check this place out.
-Great back drop for some cool pictures and the experience is a lot of fun.
+Regardless, I would suggest you check this place out.
+It is a great backdrop for some cool pictures, and the experience is a lot of fun.

 Let me know if you have been here or have some other suggestions for cool places in SoCal to check out.